Braver Angels: Organization

 David Blankenhorn is the president of Braver Angels.
 Prior to Braver Angels, Blankenhorn worked to prevent the legalization of gay marriage; in 2012, he announced that he continues to believe gay marriage is morally wrong, but is in favor of its legalization as a political compromise.

-John Wood Jr. is the Director of Media Development at Braver Angels.
-He produces the Braver Angels podcast and Youtube channel.
-He is a Republican politician.
+John Wood Jr. produces the Braver Angels podcast and YouTube channel.
+He is a Republican politician in LA county.
+The board of directors include Blankenhorn, social psychologist and author Jonathan Haidt, and Glenn Stanton of Focus on the Family.